Scandal talk clouds French campaign before TV debate

-PARIS Allegations of scandal and dirty tricks, and a presidential lawsuit, clouded France's election race as it entered the final week on Monday with both sides preparing for rival May Day rallies and a crucial television debate.
+PARIS Allegations of scandal and dirty tricks clouded France's presidential election on Monday as the race entered the final week with both sides preparing for rival May Day rallies and the sole, crucial television debate.

-The developments, along with a new opinion poll showing Socialist challenger Francois Hollande's lead over Conservative President Nicolas Sarkozy has narrowed slightly, raised the temperature on the eve of the rallies and Wednesday's sole TV debate before Sunday's decisive runoff.

-Sarkozy filed a lawsuit against investigative news website Mediapart for publishing a document it says shows the government of deposed Libyan leader Muammar Gaddafi sought to fund his 2007 election campaign.
+Conservative President Nicolas Sarkozy said he would sue news website Mediapart for publishing a document it says proves that the government of former Libyan leader Muammar Gaddafi sought to fund his 2007 election campaign.

-The Paris prosecutor's office opened a police inquiry in response to Sarkozy's complaint against Mediapart for allegedly publishing false information and using forged documents.

-Sarkozy also tried to embarrass his opponent Hollande by turning the spotlight on former IMF chief Dominique Strauss-Kahn, who was favourite for the Socialist nomination until he was arrested on rape allegations last year.
+Sarkozy in turn tried to embarrass his Socialist opponent, Francois Hollande, by turning the spotlight on former IMF chief Dominique Strauss-Kahn, who was favourite for the Socialist nomination until he was arrested on rape allegations last year.

-Sarkozy, in a direct challenge to Hollande, who is staying away from May Day events, said he expected a big crowd to attend a political rally he will hold in Paris to rival trade union marches to defend worker rights.

-"Tomorrow I will draw tens of thousands of people.
-I will talk to them about work," Sarkozy declared during a campaign trip in the southern city of Avignon.
+The latest opinion poll showed Hollande's lead over the incumbent has narrowed slightly ahead of next Sunday's decisive runoff ballot.

 Waging an uphill battle for re-election, Sarkozy dismissed a purported 2006 letter from Libya's former secret service chief, published by Mediapart, that discussed an "agreement in principle" to pay 50 million euros for Sarkozy's campaign.

-The case seems unlikely to sway the election at such a late stage in a country where voters are inured to regular sleaze allegations, but it could stain the last week of the race.
+The case seems unlikely to sway the election at such a late stage in a country where voters are inured to regular sleaze allegations.

-"Do you really think that with what I did to him Mr Gaddafi would have made me a bank transfer?
-Why not a signed cheque - it's grotesque," Sarkozy told France 2 television before filing his suit.
+"We will file a complaint against Mediapart," Sarkozy told France 2 television.
+"Do you really think that with what I did to him, Mr Gaddafi would have made me a bank transfer?
+Why not a signed cheque - it's grotesque."

 Sarkozy hosted Gaddafi on an official visit to Paris in 2007 but spearheaded Western military intervention that helped drive the Libyan from power after a 2011 popular uprising.